The Official USERN Congress Website

 – Rectors of the Host Universities

-– Local Chairs of the Congress: Leonardo Oliveira Reis
+– Local Chair of the Congress: Leonardo Oliveira Reis

-Chairs: Timothy Lyons, Alberto Ruiz, Matthias von Herrath, Steven Hayes, George Perry, Bahram Mobasher
+Chairs: Timothy Lyons, Alberto Ruiz, Matthias von Herrath, Steven Hayes, Bahram Mobasher

 Timothy Lyons, US